Westies are charming little dogs with lots of energy and plenty of personality.

 Training needs to be fun and interesting for me!
 I’m a natural digger and love to chase, so give me activities where I can show you what I can do.

-Initial costs of getting a Westie includes the purchase price between £500 to £1,500, along with all the basic equipment you need costing up to £100.
+Initial costs of getting a Westie include the purchase price between £500 to £1,500, along with all the basic equipment you need costing up to £100.
 Don’t forget toys and grooming tools which can cost an extra £30 to £50.

 There are other ongoing costs to factor into your budget too, including basic training classes, pet insurance, vet bills, grooming, food and services like dog sitting and walking.